-Neurogenic pulmonary edema develops on the basis of intracranial pressure increase After central nervous system injury, a prominent hemorrhage into different compartments that correspond to the epidural, subdural, subarachnoid and intramedular (intracerebral) spaces and consequent damage to the blood-brain barrier occur.
+Neurogenic pulmonary edema develops on the basis of intracranial pressure increase

+After central nervous system injury, a prominent hemorrhage into different compartments that correspond to the epidural, subdural, subarachnoid and intramedular (intracerebral) spaces and consequent damage to the blood-brain barrier occur.
 In clinical situations such as subdural or subarachnoid hemorrhage, the extravasation of blood into the corresponding compartments is the major mechanism.
 Walder et al. (2002) showed that the amount but not the type of fluid injected intrathecally had a significant impact on hemodynamic and respiratory parameters.
 The main disadvantage of any intracranial or intraspinal hemorrhage is the very rapid increase of intracranial pressure inside a non-expandable bony space with rather limited mechanisms to decrease it.
-This pressure increase leads to the compression of nervous tissue, resulting in a brainstem distortion or ischemia and later even in cerebral hemiation.
-It has been shown in experiments on sheep that the elevation of intracranial pressure increases pulmonary artery pressure, cardiac output, lung lymph flow, permeabilitysurface area product and extravascular lung water volume (Peterson et al., 1983).
+This pressure increase leads to the compression of nervous tissue, resulting in a brainstem distortion or ischemia and later even in cerebral herniation.
+It has been shown in experiments on sheep that the elevation of intracranial pressure increases pulmonary artery pressure, cardiac output, lung lymph flow, permeability-surface area product and extravascular lung water volume (Peterson et al. 1983).
 This seems to be due to elevated venous return due to excess sympathetic venoconstriction.
-In addition, when the intracranial pressure is suddenly elevated by subdural balloon inflation, neurogenic pulmonary edema develops (Hall et al., 2002).
+In addition, when the intracranial pressure is suddenly elevated by subdural balloon inflation, neurogenic pulmonary edema develops (Hall et al. 2002).

-Our experiments with a model of severe neurogenic pulmonary edema, elicited by an epidural balloon compression spinal cord lesion under lower concentrations of isoflurane anesthesia, strongly support the crucial role of intracranial hypertension in the development of neurogenic pulmonary edema (Šedý et al., 2007b).
-When the balloon is rapidly inflated in the enclosed space of the thoracic part of the spinal channel, the rapid increase in intracranial pressure apparently has an etiopathogenic role in the development of neurogenic pulmonary edema (Šedý et al., 2007d).
-This suggestion is supported by our recent findings that other types of thoracic spinal cord lesions such as transection, hemisection or contusion do not lead to the development of neurogenic pulmonary edema (Šedý et al., unpublished data).
+Our experiments with a model of severe neurogenic pulmonary edema, elicited by an epidural balloon compression spinal cord lesion under lower concentrations of isoflurane anesthesia, strongly support the crucial role of intracranial hypertension in the development of neurogenic pulmonary edema (Šedý et al. 2007b).
+When the balloon is rapidly inflated in the enclosed space of the thoracic part of the spinal channel, the rapid increase in intracranial pressure apparently has an etiopathogenic role in the development of neurogenic pulmonary edema (Šedý et al. 2007a,c).
+This suggestion is supported by our recent findings that other types of thoracic spinal cord lesions such as transection, hemisection or contusion do not lead to the development of neurogenic pulmonary edema (Šedý et al. unpublished data).

-Inflammation is not involved in the development of neurogenic pulmonary edema

-The most frequent form of neurogenic pulmonary edema, the so-called "early form", usually develops within minutes or, at the most, hours after the injury (Baumann et al., 2007; Guyenet, 2006; Simmons et al., 1969; Seric et al., 2004).
-In our experiments with spinal cordinjured rats, the full picture of neurogenic pulmonary edema developed within 5-12 minutes from the onset of our intervention on the spinal cord (Šedý et al., 2007a,b,d).
-It should be pointed out that the cascade of the inflammatory response, which would be able to cause such extravasation of intravascular fluid together with the damage of blood vessel walls leading to intraalveolar hemorrhage, will take a longer time, as in acute respiratory distress syndrome (Gattinoni et al., 1993).
+Inflammation is not involved in the development of neurogenic pulmonary edema the onset of our intervention on the spinal cord (Šedý et al. 2007a,b,c).
+It should be pointed out that the cascade of the inflammatory response, which would be able to cause such extravasation of intravascular fluid together with the damage of blood vessel walls leading to intraalveolar hemorrhage, will take a longer time, as in acute respiratory distress syndrome (Gattinoni et al. 1993).
 It is true that some exogenous substances causing the initiation of an allergic reaction cascade might induce a rapid inflammatory reaction leading to the extravasation of fluid and the development of edema, but neurogenic pulmonary edema is not such a case.
-In addition, spinal cord injury does not initiate any systemic inflammatory response, as demonstrated by the lack of any damage to other organs except the lungs (Šedý et al., 2007a).
+In addition, spinal cord injury does not initiate any systemic inflammatory response, as demonstrated by the lack of any damage to other organs except the lungs (Šedý et al. 2007a).